 One of the directors is required to meet the “responsible person test”, which is defined to mean a person who is not the founder or their family and who has “a degree of responsibility to the Australian community as a whole”.
 Often this will be the family accountant or lawyer, or another trusted person who belongs to a professional association with a code of ethics.

 A trustee must be appointed to operate the PAF and protect the property of the fund - there are rules guiding the role of the trustee, including who can be appointed as a trustee, their responsibilities, including developing and maintaining an investment strategy, distributions and their liability.

-The trustee of a PAF must develop and maintain a written investment strategy, which addresses the key objectives, potential risks and the investment methods which it will adopt.
+The trustee of a PAF must develop and maintain a written investment strategy, which should be reviewed at least annually and addresses the key objectives, potential risks and investment methods which it will adopt.
 All subsequent investment decisions must then be made in accordance with this strategy.

 The trustee of a PAF must develop and maintain a written distribution strategy.
-There are rules on distributions from a PAF, including with respect to how much it must distribute yearly.
+There are rules on distributions from a PAF, including how much it must distribute each year.
 Failure to comply with these obligations can result in penalties.

 While PAFs are an excellent way to structure giving, they are complex and highly regulated.
 This means they require expert tax, legal and financial advice for both their establishment and ongoing management, such as lodging reports and making minimum annual distributions.

 How much do I need to establish a PAF?